grantjenks/python-runstats/README.rst

 the data.
 With generators, this is not possible and so computing statistics in a single pass is necessary.

+Last but not least, there are situations where a user is not interested in a complete summary of the entire stream of data but rather wants to observe the 'current' state of the system based on the recent past.
+In these cases exponential statistics come in handy.
+Instead of weighting all values uniformly in the statistics computation, one can exponentially decay the weight of older values.
+Thus the e.g. current mean is predominantly based on more recent values.

 The Python `RunStats`_ module was designed for these cases by providing a pair of classes for computing online summary statistics and online linear regression in a single pass.
 Summary objects work on sequences which may be larger than